 Take-Your-Pet-Anywhere Claims

 An ESA letter gives your animal the right to live in “no-pet policy” housing without paying a pet security deposit.
 Any service that claims beyond that is a lie.
-An ESA letter does not grant you the right to take your pet into any public place like restaurants, theaters, libraries, etc. Only service animals such as psychiatric service dogs have the freedom to go nearly anywhere with few restrictions.
+An ESA letter does not grant you the right to take your pet into any public place like restaurants, theaters, libraries, etc. Your ESA also does not have the legal right to fly with you for free in an airplane cabin.
+Only service animals such as psychiatric service dogs have the freedom to go nearly anywhere with few restrictions.

 Lack of Client Support